 Bardon, T., Quental, C. & Josserand, E.L.
 2016, 'Building Consistent Career Self-Narratives Through Identity Work in the Consultancy Profession', Academy of Management (AoM) 2016, Anaheim, California.

 Barlatier, P.J. & Josserand, E.L.
-2016, 'Exploiting Social Media potential to leverage innovation: a case study', XXVII ISPIM Innovation Conference, ISPIM, Porto, Portugal.View/Download from: UTS OPUS
+2016, 'Exploiting Social Media potential to leverage innovation: a case study', The proceeding of the XXVII ISPIM Innovation Conference, ISPIM Innovation Conference, ISPIM, Porto, Portugal.View/Download from: UTS OPUS

 Josserand, E.L. & Bardon, T. 2015, 'Identity work tactics for combining multiple social identities', Academy of Management 2015 Annual Meeting, Vancouver, Canada.